Game-theoretic Regulated Decentralized Coordination for Airspace Sector Overload Mitigation: Numerical Experiments

 \subsubsection{Qualitative analysis}

 We first visually inspect how the proposed algorithm behaves under different $\kappa$ values in a representative case from the BREST FIR dataset (\Cref{fig:quals}).
 When $\kappa=1$, the algorithm eliminates all overload (i.e., occupancy never exceeds the threshold), producing solutions visually similar to the centralized benchmark (\Cref{fig:quals}c and \Cref{fig:quals}d).
 In contrast, $\kappa=0$ leaves substantial overload unresolved, and the FCFS heuristic performs similarly (\Cref{fig:quals}b and \Cref{fig:quals}e).
-These observations suggest that high cooperation ($\kappa=1$) enables the decentralized algorithm to remove overload effectively, even when the centralized solver does not always succeed in finding a strictly feasible solution.
-Having confirmed the algorithm’s behavior in representative cases, we next turn to Monte Carlo experiments for a more systematic evaluation, including intermediate values of $\kappa = 10^{-6}$ and $0.5$.
+These observations suggest that high cooperation ($\kappa=1$) enables the decentralized algorithm to remove overload effectively, even when the centralized solver does not always succeed in finding a strictly feasible solution.\footnote{The centralized case is a GA-based benchmark rather than a mathematical lower bound; see Remark~\ref{rem:centralized_solver}.} Having confirmed the algorithm’s behavior in representative cases, we next turn to Monte Carlo experiments for a more systematic evaluation, including intermediate values of $\kappa = 10^{-6}$ and $0.5$.